DanielCondeLab/Hybrid_poplar_drought_singlecell/README.md

 The dataset used in this study is available at the NCBI Gene Expression Omnibus and are accessible through accession number [GSE283835](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE283835).

+Clustered datasets can be downloaded from FigShare at 10.6084/m9.figshare.29228876.

 ### First steps

 The integration of the four single-nucleus RNA-seq datasets, quality control, and clustering was performed using the web application [Asc-Seurat, v.2.2](https://asc-seurat.readthedocs.io/en/latest/index.html).
 Asc-Seurat is based on the Seurat package v4.